csound-flossmanual/csound-floss/book/05-i-fourier-analysis-spectral-processing.md

   A and B, the cross synthesis is more flexible and adjustable.
 This is what [pvsvoc](https://csound.com/docs/manual/pvsvoc.html) does.
 - Combine the frequencies of sound A with the amplitudes of sound B.
-  Give user flexibility by scaling the amplitudes between A and B:&nbsp;
+  Give user flexibility by scaling the amplitudes between A and B:
   [pvscross](https://csound.com/docs/manual/pvscross.html).
-- Get the frequencies from sound A. Multiply the amplitudes of A and B. This can be described as spectral filtering.&nbsp;
+- Get the frequencies from sound A. Multiply the amplitudes of A and B. This can be described as spectral filtering.
   [pvsfilter](https://csound.com/docs/manual/pvsfilter.html) gives
   a flexible portion of this filtering effect.